SPIDER MAN FAR FROM HOME

 Jake Gyllenhaal is a great choice for a character like Mysterio.
 And staying true to the real character and adding new elements to it is a great change.
 His motivations and personality are well in sync with the MCU.

 Tom Holland appears to be amusing and unadulterated of heart.
-It resembles playing somebody experiencing a minefield attempting to adjust being a decent child and a hero in the meantime.
+It resembles playing somebody experiencing a minefield attempting to adjust to being a decent child and a hero in the meantime.

 ELEMENTAL ACTION SET PIECES: